juliopolski/hello_lora/README.md

 Starts a FreeRTOS task to print and send/receive "Hello Lora" using LoraWan Protocol.

 > You'll need to change the GPIO's based on your board.
-My board is Heltec ESP32 Lora, So, I used (You can easily change on *make menuconfig* command):
+My board is Heltec ESP32 Lora, So, I used (You can easily change with *make menuconfig* command):

 	#
 	# LoRa Configuration